Flathead Catfish

 Native & Introduced Ranges

-The flathead catfish is native to the Mississippi River basin, including the Ohio River drainage in western Pennsylvania.
-The first report of flatheads in the Delaware River basin was from Blue Marsh Reservoir (Schuylkill River) in 1997.
-Since then, introduced flatheads have spread throughout regions of the Delaware, Schuylkill, and Susquehanna rivers.
+The Flathead Catfish is native to the Rio Grande and Gulf Slope drainages and the Mississippi River basin, including the Ohio River drainage in western Pennsylvania.
+The first report of the Flathead Catfish in the Delaware River basin was from Blue Marsh Reservoir (Schuylkill River) in 1997.
+Since then, introduced Flathead Catfish have spread throughout regions of the Delaware, Schuylkill, and Susquehanna rivers.

 Biology & Spread